LucasAlfare/SimpleSwapPuzzleSolver/README.md

 Knowning this, each possible state of a puzzle (and yes, this is valid to all existing puzzles which envolves moving) can have this value associated, which is the key concept to, after all, search the final solution.

-# Seearching
+# Searching

-After all indexings, find the solution is easy.
+After all indexings, finding the solution is easy.

 We can take a state and just check which moves can lead that state to a state near to the solved state and, of course, to measure that "distance" we can use the depthes previously indexed.